Liberté, égalité, fraternité: 20th century

+In 1956, the Algerian woman militant Zohra Drif, who during the Algerian War planted a bomb in the Milk Bar Cafe in which three French women were killed, justified this and other violent acts by the FLN, by asserting that the French Authorities did not see their dedication to the principles of Equality and Liberty as relevant in Algeria.

-Other nations
+Usage by other nations

 Many other nations have adopted the French slogan of "liberty, equality, and fraternity" as an ideal.
-B.R.
-Ambedkar, the Chairman of the Drafting Committee of the Constitution of India, included these words in the preamble to the Constitution of India, in the year 1950.

 Since its founding, "Liberty, Equality and Brotherhood" has been the lemma of the Social Democratic Party of Denmark.
 In the United Kingdom the political party the Liberal Democrats refer to "the fundamental values of liberty, equality and community" in the preamble of the party's Federal Constitution, and this is printed on party membership cards.